leokan92/pdppo/README.md

 ## References

-and modified the PPO implementation in PyTorch from:
+The Lot sizing environment and the PPO implementation in PyTorch can be found in:

 [Lot-sizing Environment](https://github.com/EdoF90/discrete_lot_sizing)